-The Houston Rodeo 2018 dates are February 27 through March 18, 2018 at NRG Stadium (Formerly Reliant Stadium) in Houston, Texas.
+The Houston Rodeo 2019 dates occur February through March, 2019 at NRG Stadium (Formerly Reliant Stadium) in Houston, Texas.
 The performers and houston rodeo lineup will be announced in January.
-Check here for the full 2018 Houston Rodeo Schedule.
+Check here for the full 2019 Houston Rodeo Schedule.
 There are live houston concerts every year with some of the very biggest names in country music on hand to entertain the crowds and events in houston.
 Elvis Presley has entertained at the Houston Livestock Show and Rodeo as well as George Strait, Willie Nelson, ZZ Top, Lynyrd Skynyrd, Pit Bull, Brad Paisley, Kid Rock, and Garth Brooks, to name just a few.
 The shows that they put on every year are some of the best in the country and a huge draw for the city of Houston.
 Buy your Houston Rodeo Tickets right here.

 Every year at NRG Stadium in lovely Houston, Texas the world’s largest live entertainment and livestock exhibition, the Houston Livestock Show and Rodeo 2019, is held.
 Not only is it the biggest in the world but it is also the home of the rodeo season's richest regular event, making it of course a “must” for some of the best riders, ropers and bronc busters in the world.
 The Houston Livestock Show and Rodeo lineup has certainly changed since it was held in the Astrodome, and is now an incredibly large, complex and of course entertaining event.
 In 2003 it was moved to Reliant Stadium because of the newer, better facilities to be found there and the fact that it can seat quite a few more people.